chinamike65/hugo-tuolesi/content/book2/book2en.md

 When reciting, you should visualize the precious earth at the same time, and make offerings to Buddhas and Bodhisattvas on this earth and all living beings, jewels, and pure and perfect things on this earth.

-When cultivating together, the speed of everyone should be the same.
-When cultivating by yourself, you can visualize the center as the king of the mountain and Mount Sumeru.
+When training together, the speed of everyone should be the same.
+When cultivating by yourself, you can visualize the center as the king of the mountains, Mount Sumeru.
 You can visualize it a little slower, it can be a few minutes.
 If you can't visualize it at that time, you can visualize it for a few hours or even a few days.
 The view came out and made offerings to the Buddha and Bodhisattva on Mount Sumeru.

 East Shrine Island